christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 - TODO list applications
 - Client-centric
 "This model states that all updates will propagate through the system and all replicas will gradually become consistent, after all updates have stopped for some time [56, 60].
 Although this model does not provide concrete consistency guarantees, it is advocated as a solution for many practical situations [10–12, 24, 60] and has been implemented by several distributed storage systems [21, 28, 35, 43]."
+- Can increase performance dramatically; see for example kubernetes made eventual consistent instead of strong to meet edge-computing requirements [@jeffery2021rearchitecting]
+- Not always neccessary; good system design allows even strong consistent services to work at the edge

 **Causal Consistency** - [@shen2015causal]
 - Data-centric